AustinWise/SimpleDiskImager/README.md

 The disk image loading code is based on
 [ZFS Sharp](https://github.com/AustinWise/ZfsSharp),
 so several more formats could be potentially ported over, such as VHDX and VDI.

+## Building

+Requires Visual Studio 2019 or later.
+Run `build.cmd`.
+If you are using a Visual Studio Command Prompt, it will use the compilers from that, otherwise it will locate the latest version of Visual Studio to build.

 ## TODO